swissi2000/Centroid-ProbeApp-V3/docs/ATCsetup.md

 Fill out the configuration parameters.
 If you need Help with any of the Parameters, select the *?* on the top right of the Configuration Screen and then hoover with the *?* over the Input-field you need Help with and a Balloon Help Message will provide more information.

+### Automatic Dust Shoe
+If the Automatic Dust Shoe function is being used, the ATC-Function bar on the ProbeApp Tool Library Manager screen will display two addittional buttons to Park and Mount the Dust Shoe.

+**IMPORTANT!** Note that the **Load Tool** and **Unload Tool** buttons assume that there's no Dust Shoe mounted on the spindle.
+It's up to the operator to Park the Dust Shoe before loading/unloading a Tool within the Tool Library Manager.

+Also note that the commands to Park and Mount the Dust Shoe need to be added **manually** to the M6 Tool Change Macro mfunc6.mac.
+The sections of where these commands have to be added are clearly commented within the provided mfunc6.mac Template file.

+### Extendable Tool Rack
+An extendable Tool Rack of Type Fork/Finger can be configured in the standard way whewre spindle movement is being used to move the tool in and out of the tool holder.

+Another option is to let the rack retract move pull the tool out of the tool holder and the rack extend move is pushing the tool into the rack holder.
+This requires less table space for a tool change as no additional space is needed for the spindle to slide the tool out of the extended rack.
+To configure this option, the **Slide Out Clearance Position** must be configured with the same machine coordinate position as the center line of the holder.
+Also the option **Keep Rack Extended** can NOT be used in this case.

+The standard behavior is that the rack is being extended and retracted for every tool load and unload.
+If it is preferred to leave the tool rack extended

+### Requires Tool Orientation
 If the Spindle requires Tool Orientation, check the box **Requires Tool Orientation** and enter the required commands.

+### ATC Function Enabled
 Make sure the check box **ATC Functions Enabled** is checked before Saving the Configuration.
 This check box allows to turn off the ATC functionallity if required for some reasons.

 ## 3. Bin# Assignment